TheSmallPixel/IOL-ECHAT/README.md

 > **[Read the documentation](https://TheSmallPixel.github.io/IOL-ECHAT/)**

-> **University project** built for academic purposes as a coursework/thesis project.
+> **University project** built for academic purposes as a thesis project.
 It is a learning-oriented reference implementation, not a production-hardened product.

 Enterprise messaging system with end-to-end encryption (E2EE).
 The server cannot read message contents: all encryption and decryption happen on the client, and the server only stores ciphertext, wrapped keys, signatures, and metadata.